-In a country that the media is filled with negativity and what MPs are doing every weekday, it is easy to be drowned in all this content and miss opportunities available.
+In a country where the media is filled with negativity and what MPs are doing every weekday, it is easy to be drowned in all this content and miss opportunities available.
 I am definitely in the camp, my social media feed is filled with so and so is dating nani, therefore, when I get a chance to get something positive or something that’ll impact my life I grab it with open arms and I thought it’ll be nice I share the same with you.

 Let me give you a back story and why I’m writing to share this message with you.